Tinkoff/tinkoff-request/docs/plugins/validate.md

 import validate from '@tinkoff/request-plugin-validate';

 const req = request([
+    // ...plugins for any request transforms and cache
-    // should be set first at most cases to transform url as soon as possible validate({
+    // should be set after transforming plugins and cache plugins validate({
+        validator: ({response}) => {
+            if (response.resultCode !== 'OK') {
+                return new Error('Not valid')
+            }
+        },
+        errorValidator: ({error}) => {
+            return error.status === 404;
+        }
     }),
-    // ...other plugins
+    // should be set before protocol plugins
+    // ...plugins for making actual request
 ]);

+// if request was ended succesfully and response contains resultCode === 'OK' req will be resolved with response
+// if request was ended succesfully and resultCode !== 'OK' req will be reject with Not valid error
+// if success failed with status 404 then req will be resolved with response
-req({method: 'test'}) // request will be send to /api/test?session=
+// otherwise req will be rejected req({url: 'test'})
-req({method: 'test2', baseUrl: '/api2'}) // to /api2/test2?session=
-req({method: 'test3', session: '123'}) // to /api/test3?session=123
 ```